 So how do things add up?
-Is the Sony A6300 better than the Olympus E-M5 II or vice versa?
+Is there a clear favorite between the Sony A6300 and the Olympus E-M5 II?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.

 - Better image quality: Scores substantially higher (12 points) in the DXO overall assessment.